A selection of History games, worksheets and lesson plans.

 This interactive simulation guides young students through some seriously thorny theological issues and forms part of the study of The Reformation at ActiveHistory.

-The Origins of World War One - You are the Kaiser! [free]
+The Origins of World War One - You are the Kaiser!

 This simulation will help you understand the causes of World War One.
 You will take the role of Kaiser Wilhelm II, ruler of Germany.
 You will decide how to react to the problems you face.
 You can then compare what you did to what really happened and decide for yourself why the war started.
 At the end of the simulation, you will be given a worksheet.
 Go through the game a second time to complete it!
 Complete with a leaderboard, the game also comes in several languages.
+Part of a complete scheme of work available to ActiveHistory subscribers.

 Political Ideologies and Voting Systems